tcltk/tcl/doc/markdown/tm.md

 # Description

-This document describes the facilities for locating and loading Tcl Modules (see **MODULE DEFINITION** for the definition of a Tcl Module).
+This document describes the facilities for locating and loading Tcl Modules (see [Module definition] for the definition of a Tcl Module).
 The following commands are supported:

 [::tcl::tm::path]{.cmd} [add]{.sub} [path]{.optdot}
 : The paths are added at the head to the list of module paths, in order of appearance.
 This means that the last argument ends up as the new head of the list.